 Like any complex skill, thinking is learned by doing.
 No one learns how to think from reading books on epistemology, because in order to understand that book, you would first have to be able to think.
 While an epistemological treatise might influence how well a person thinks, that influence would likely be very small.
 Most thinking, in any case, involves unconscious cogitations, that are unsupervised by the conscious mind.
 Reading books on epistemology is unlikely to affect how the cognitive unconscious works.

 To the extent that ITOE has any influence on a person's actual thought, that influence is largely negative.
-To concluse this series on Rand's epistemological speculations, let us examine what sort of effects, both good or bad, might arise from perusing ITOE.
+To conclude this series on Rand's epistemological speculations, let us examine what sort of effects, both good or bad, might arise from perusing ITOE.

 Good effects.
 Although ITOE, as a work of epistemology, is pretty much a disaster, there is one potential positive effect that could arise from it.
 I have in mind the high cognitive ideals which animates ITOE.
 Rand is clearly very passionately in favor of rationality, objectivity, and keeping our thoughts in touch with reality.
 In the practical sphere of life, and in the sciences, these are cognitive ideals worth striving for.
 Unfortunately, Rand has no clue how to attain such ideals.

 Negative effects.
-There are three primary negative effects that could potentially arise from familiarity with ITOE: (1) disparagement of tacit knowledge; (2) encouragement of rationalism; (3) encouragement of quibbling over the meaning of words; (4) encouragement of semantic narcissism.
+There are four primary negative effects that could potentially arise from familiarity with ITOE: (1) disparagement of tacit knowledge; (2) encouragement of rationalism; (3) encouragement of quibbling over the meaning of words; (4) encouragement of semantic narcissism.
 Let's quickly examine each in turn.